 I got my first real motorcycle in my second year of college as soon as I moved away from home.
-It was am 81 GS 550 Suzuki which I decided to COMPLETELY disassemble (just to see what’s inside) and repaint banana yellow (to match my new jacket).
+It was an 83 GS 550 Suzuki which I decided to COMPLETELY disassemble (just to see what’s inside) and repaint banana yellow (to match my new jacket).

-My 1st motorbike, a used 1981 Suzuki GS550EF I bought as soon as I moved out of home at age 19.
+My first motorbike, a used 1983 Suzuki GS550EF that I bought as soon as I moved out from home at age 19.
 (At this point in my life I was just getting into photography)

 Painting a motorcycle was a WAY bigger task than I had imagined.
-It took me days to strip the old paint off and sand all the parts down.
+It took me weeks to strip the old paint off and sand all the parts down.
 I rented an air brush to prime and paint all the parts in my basement.
 This is when I learned paint dust goes EVERYWHERE.
-My whole house, even the inside of sealed containers had yellow dust.
+My whole house, even the inside of sealed containers, was covered in fine yellow dust.

-Halfway through University, I took a year to work up in oil and gas to earn enough money to travel Southeast Asia for six months.
-I spent most of my time on two wheels in Thailand, Laos and Cambodia.
-I had wanted to rent a big bike in North-Western Laos but when I arrived to find there was no such thing as bike rental or even big bikes in that region I ultimately had no choice but to purchase a brand new 125cc scooter.
-I didn’t even take the plastic off the seat, I just strapped a pillow to it and rode to the south of the country where I was able to sell the scooter for nearly what I paid.
+Halfway through University, I took a year to work in the oil and gas industry up North.
+The goal was to earn enough money to travel Southeast Asia for six months.
+I spent most of that time on two wheels in Thailand, Laos and Cambodia.
+I had wanted to rent a big bike in North-Western Laos.
+When I arrived and discovered there were no big bikes let alone rental shops in that region, my only option was to purchase a brand new 125cc scooter.
+I didn’t even take the plastic off the seat, I just strapped a pillow to it for extra height and comfort and rode south.
+I sold it in the capital, Vientiane, for nearly what I paid.

-I’ve since ridden motorbikes in Korea, Vietnam, China, Mexico, the Philippines and the most epic of all, Mongolia.
+I’ve since ridden motorbikes in Korea, Vietnam, China, Mexico, the Philippines and Mongolia.

-Ever since I spent 10 days spent riding through the barren plains of Mongolia they have been calling me back.
-Never before have I experienced such a limitless Vista, the freedom to go absolutely any direction you choose only limited by natural obstacles that a 110cc Chinese Built Mustang could not clear.
+Ever since I spent 10 days spent riding through the barren steppe of Mongolia they have been beckoning me to return.
+Never before have I experienced such a limitless vista, the freedom to go absolutely any direction I wanted.
+The only thing to impede me nature’s obstacles like cliffs and rivers.

-The point of all this post is to show you that I am extremely passionate about motorcycles, adventure and photography.
-I have all the technical skills required for behind the camera and on the bike to document your adventure to the fullest.
+The point of all the above is to show you that I am extremely passionate about motorcycles, adventure and photography.
+I have all the technical skills required both behind the camera, and on the bike, to document your adventure to the fullest.

 But Greg, we could just document the journey ourselves!

-Yes, you certainly could, and if photography and vidography are something you AND your crew are good and excited about then perhaps you should do it.
-As a rider, I understand just how amazing it can be to get in that FLOW.
-You know, that moment you the bike and the road are one, when the bike is an extension of your body and you’re feeling every curve and corner.
-When you are in the rhythm often the last thing you want to do is stop, turn off your bike, find a sold pice of ground to stand it on, undo your helmet, unpack the tripod, take out your camera, take off the lens cap, setup the shot, put away the camera, pack up the tripod, put the helmet back on, climb back on your bike, start riding, find your flow again, see another an even better shot around the corner and repeat.
+Yes, you certainly could.
+If photography and videography are something you and your crew are excel at, and are passionate about, then perhaps you should do it.
+But ask yourself again if you really want to?
+As a rider, I know how nice it can be to just get in the FLOW.
+You know, that moment you, your bike and the road are one, when the bike becomes an extension of your body and you’re feeling every curve and corner.
+When you are deep in the rhythm, often the last thing you want to do is stop, turn off your bike, find a sold pice of ground to stand it on, undo your helmet, unpack the tripod, take out your camera, take off the lens cap, setup the shot, put away the camera, pack up the tripod, put the helmet back on, climb back on your bike, start riding, get in the flow again, see another an even better shot around the corner and repeat.
 Even if you LIKE doing this, ask your self if the other members of your party will be equally excited about stopping and waiting every few kilometers.

-Instead, let me be the guy who takes the hit to flow.
-I’ll ride ahead, get everything setup, catch you as you ride past and then catch back up again.
-You should be able to focus your time and energy on enjoying the ride, the scenery, the adventure, rather than where to setup the tripod and what lens and shutter speed to use to capture that river crossing you’re about to embark on.
+Instead, let me be the guy who takes the hit to the flow.
+I’ll ride ahead, get everything setup, capture you as you ride past and then catch back up again.
+You should be able to focus your time and energy on enjoying the ride, the scenery, the adventure, rather than where to best capture the shoot and what lens and shutter speed to use to capture that river crossing you’re about to embark on.
 You should be able to give that crossing your all without worrying about your expensive camera gear getting smashed and wet.
 Leave the documentation to me and just be in the moment.

 Sold, so how do we book you?